OssamaRafique/Python-API-Take-Home-Test/README.md

 time you spent on it.
 If you finish fast and provide the minimum requirements that's fine, if you prefer to go over expectations and take longer that is fine too.
 Both are acceptable results for this test.

-If you encounter issues or if you have questions don't hesitate to reach out by e-mail to alexandre.jutras@novisto.com.

 ## What do you need to do?